New Shooters’ Info

-If you are new to shooting or to competitive matches, check out some of the following resources here at Rio Salado Sportsman’s Club.
-See below for step by step info on how to get started with competitions at our club!
+If you are new to shooting or to competitive matches, check out some of the following resources here at Rio Salado Sportsman’s Club:

 - If you are new to shooting, first learn how to safely and properly shoot your pistol.
 You may need to take a class to get started on the right foot.
 Beginning pistol classes are offered at various gun shops all over the valley and at Rio Salado Sportsman’s Club.